entur/ukur/README.md

 subscription does not have to specify quays unless only certain quays are interesting.
 Stops not following the national id format are ignored (as they never will be referenced).
 Also both from and to StopPoints must be present to receive push messages.

+'pushAllData' can be set to true if all realtime messages matching the subscription should be pushed, and not just those with deviations.

 ### XML (SIRI) format